craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Six - Level Five; Pick-up Sticks.md

 	- The Blue card is hidden among a large collection of books within a library.
 There is not an indication in which book it is hidden, and the destruction of the library is the intended solution for a "quick" solve.
 #### Ways
 #### Pick-up Sticks (Exit Game)
+- Pick-up Sticks is a level wide game that pits all teams of the level against one another, in theory.
+- The goal of the game is to collect five of the stone tokens
 ### Detail